blurstudio/hab/README.md

 * To use `hab activate` in bash or Powershell you need to use `.` or `source`.
 Powershell has the `.` operator so I would use that for both Powershell and bash.
 `. hab activate default`.
+* Jinja2 and MarkupSafe minimum requirements should be respected.
+This allows hab to work with Houdini 19.5 that ships with very dated versions of these packages.
+In practice this just means that we have to cast pathlib objects to strings before passing them to Jinja2.

 # Glosary